-- A list of existing and forthcoming contract opportunities; - Guidelines for tendering and doing business with Council; - Links to tender documentation available to prospective suppliers to download free of charge; and - Council's current Procurement Policy.
+- Guidelines for tendering and doing business with Council; - Links to tender documentation available to prospective suppliers to download free of charge; and - Council's current Procurement Policy.

 6 Continual Improvement

 Council is committed to continuous improvement and will review the procurement policy on an annual basis.